Mere-cat/Metadata-Generator-for-Depositar/_sources/docs/01_wikidata/wiki_demo_new.md

 You can try this feature with your own data in this page.

 :::{tip}
-First select the "rocket icon" on the right-top, then select `Live Code`.
-After the launching is done, you can run each code cell manually.
+You can choose a particular dataset by its index and explore the geographic information recommendations provided.
+To proceed, follow these steps:
+1. Click on the "rocket icon" located in the top-right corner.
+2. Select the option labeled `Live Code` from the menu.
+3. Once the environment is launched, you'll be able to manually execute **each** code cell.

-For the hidden code cell, click `Show code cell source` then click `Run` in each cell section.
+For any hidden code cells, simply click on `Show code cell source` and subsequently click `run` within each respective cell section.
 :::

 Here're the information you may input: